 Excitotoxicity is a key factor in nerve damage following a stroke.

-When inflammation occurs in the brain or CNS, this immune response can end up killing neurons as it repairs damage or fights infection.
+When inflammation occurs in the brain or CNS, it can result in the death of neurons

-This can often be the cause of cell death in Alzheimer's disease, Parkinson's, and infections of the brain and the CNS.
+It can contribute to cell death in Alzheimer's, Parkinson's, and infections of the brain and the CNS.

 Researchers are looking for substances that may help remove excess iron from the CNS.
-By removing iron, these substances could potentially restore balance to the brain and CNS.
+Using these substances to remove iron could potentially restore balance to the brain and CNS.

-Neuroprotection aims to limit nerve death after CNS injury and to protect the CNS from premature breakdown and other causes of nerve cell death.
+- protect the CNS from premature degeneration and other causes of nerve cell death

 Neuroprotective agents counter the effects of neurodegeneration, or nerve breakdown.

 These convert damaged and disease-causing unstable free radical cells into molecules that are more stable and easier for the body to manage.

 Antioxidants can interact with and reduce the impact of free radicals.
 They are present in foods, especially plant-based foods, and supplements.

 Scientists do not know exactly how they work.
 Their mechanism of action seems to depend on both the condition they are targeting and factors unique to each individual.